 Melbourne Zoo’s flexible Inclusive Learning program offers a unique experience for students to engage with animals and take on personal challenges to discover more about our world.

-A unique, real-world learning experience exploring wildlife from Australia, Melbourne Zoo’s flexible Inclusive Learning program offers a unique experience for students to engage with animals and take on personal challenges to discover more about our world.
+A real-world learning experience exploring wildlife, Melbourne Zoo’s flexible Inclusive Learning program offers a unique experience for students to engage with animals and take on personal challenges to discover more about our world.

 We have the ability to support students with: